 - Have no psychiatric disturbances requiring inpatient care.

 While you don’t necessarily have to already have had children to have a home birth, it is often recommended.
-That’s because there is a much smaller risk of needing a hospital transfer for women who have had babies before than there is for first-time mothers.
-There is a greater risk of complications for that subset of mothers, although it is still overall a low risk (source).
+That’s because there is a much smaller chance of needing a hospital transfer for women who have had babies before than there is for first-time mothers.
+Complications are more likely for that subset of mothers, although it is still overall a low risk (source).

 Should You Have a Water Birth?